 This course will empower you with essential mathematical techniques to be able to describe quantitatively many aspects of a city.
 You will learn various methodologies, from traditional statistical techniques, to more novel approaches, such as complex networks.
 These techniques will focus on different scales and hierarchies, from the micro-level, e.g. individual interactions, to the macro-level, e.g. regional properties, taking into account both discrete and continuous variables, and using probabilistic and deterministic approaches.
 All these tools will be developed within the context of real world applications.

-This class runs during term one, for two hours per week.
+This class runs during term one, for three hours per week.

 Assessment is by a mix of presentations and coursework.

 The indicative reading list for this module can be viewed at Quantitative Methods reading list